 May is one of those months where it can be chilly one day and hot and sunny the next.
 Be prepared for any unexpected hot days by sorting through your bathroom cabinet to check what sunscreen you have leftover from last summer.
 Most sunscreens have a sell-by date of two to three years, so now is the time to dust them down and recycle any that have expired.

 We like to reorganise entirely and move all usable sunscreens, along with our other summer beauty essentials, such as lip balm, after-sun moisturiser and SPF face creams, into one handy wash bag.
 A large toiletry bag with compartments is ideal for storing all the products in one easy-to-see place, or better still, use a hanging wash bag and hang behind your bathroom, bedroom or dressing room door to ensure you never forget where anything is.
-Our Emma 3 in 1 Hanging Beauty Bag or Daisy Hanging Traveller Wash Bag are perfect this is, whilst our Iris Carry All Wash Bag offers plenty of space for large bottles.
+Our Emma 3 in 1 Hanging Beauty Bag is perfect this is, whilst our 'Edie' Vanity Case offers plenty of space for large bottles.

 4. BBQ at the ready!